Preparing for major surgery

 Reducing your risk

-There are several things you can do in the weeks before your surgery to help.
+If the surgery school or CPET are not available, there are several things you can do in the weeks before your surgery to help.

 Smoking increases your risk of developing complications.
 We recommend that you stop smoking as soon as you can before surgery.
 Nicotine replacement therapy can help you to do this.
 You can find out about support to stop smoking here.